 If?
 Getcha Don’t worry legal AF Vodka lime

 I don’t think so

 I don’t like beer

 Well, I didn’t think it would help.
 Definitely, I was anxious about the third night.
-Chez’s script—which, he should’ve written dialogue if he was picky about dialogue—called for me to show up mad, obsessed with getting even, my reason for rushing him onstage.
-And truth to tell, I’m a lifelong get-outer, when anyone asks me to get out.
+Chez’s script (which, he should’ve written dialogue if he was picky about dialogue) called for me to show up mad, ’sessed with getting even, rush him onstage.
+Truth to tell, I’m a lifelong get-outer, anytime someone asks me to get out.
 My confidence wasn’t high I could pull this off.

 I took a seat back two rows.
 The comedian ahead of Chez, or the first one I stopped biting my hangnails and listened to, said, “Hey, you!
 You wanted by the FBI?”

 “You want me to buy you a drink?”